necococo/few_shot_stylegan_learning/README.md

 # Few-shot style learning by stylegan2

-(My first) Implementaion of [Few-shot Image Generation via Cross-domain Correspondence][1] in PyTorch.
+Implementaion of [Few-shot Image Generation via Cross-domain Correspondence][1] in PyTorch.

 GAN training generally requires a large number of training images, and training on a small number of data often results in overfitting.